Based on research from leading reverse mortgage professionals Harlan Accola and Dan Hultquist

 But as Accola notes in his book, having equity in your home does not provide as much financial security as readily available cash or credit.
 Being able to tap into a monthly cash advance or line of credit provides flexibility and security as your needs change throughout retirement.

 And a reverse mortgage is the only home equity product that lets you draw on your equity without having to make a monthly payment.
+You will still need to pay taxes, insurance, and maintain the home.

 What are your heirs’ intentions for the home?